Christio02/flappy/README.md

 Feedback
 If you have any feedback or suggestions for Flappy, feel free to open an issue or a pull request on GitHub.
 You can also contact me via email at christopher.hoee@gmail.com

-Please follow the code of conduct and the contributing guide when collaborating on this project.

-License
-Flappy is licensed under the MIT License.
-See LICENSE for more details.